 - Divide batter evenly between 12 liners, filling each cup up to about 1/4 inch from the top.

-- Bake 15 to 18 minutes, or until a toothpick inserted the center comes out clean.
+- Bake 20 minutes, or until a toothpick inserted the center comes out clean and the tops are set.
+Be careful not to open the oven too many times or they will collapse (it's normal for them to sink a little and provides a spot for the filling).
 Remove from oven and let them cool completely.
 You can also chill in the fridge for at least 30 minutes, or until firm.

 - Once chilled, add your favorite toppings before serving.